My Scary Girl: Musical theatre adaptation

 A musical based on My Scary Girl was selected for the second Daegu International Music Festival.
 Its book and lyrics were written by Kang Kyoung-ae, and music composed by Will Aronson.
-The show received funding for further development and was performed publicly at the Daegu Bongsan Culture Center from July 5–6, 2008.
+The show received funding for further development and was performed publicly at the Daegu Bongsan Culture Center from July 5 to 6, 2008.
 A full production ran in Seoul in 2009, starring Shin Sung-rok.
 The show was designated Best Original Musical in the small theater category at the 2009 Korea Musical Awards.

 An American version of the musical was selected by the Barrington Stage Company for the 2008 Musical Theater Lab.
-This workshop production was performed from July 10–26, 2008.
+This workshop production was performed from July 10 to 26, 2008.
 This version had a book written by Kang Kyoung-ae and Mark St. Germain, music composed by Will Aronson, lyrics written by Kang Kyoung-ae, and additional lyrics contributed by William Finn.

-As part of an international exchange program with the Daegu International Musical Festival, the New York Musical Theatre Festival presented the Korean version of My Scary Girl on October 1–4, 2009 at the Acorn Theater in New York City.
+As part of an international exchange program with the Daegu International Musical Festival, the New York Musical Theatre Festival presented the Korean version of My Scary Girl on October 1 to 4, 2009 at the Acorn Theater in New York City.
 My Scary Girl was selected as the Outstanding New Musical in the festival.
 In addition, Bang Jin-ui won an award for Outstanding Individual Performance, and Honorable Mention citations were earned by Will Aronson for Excellence in Writing: Music, Kang Kyoung-ae for Excellence in Writing: Book, Byun Jung-joo for Excellence in Direction, and the cast for Outstanding Ensemble Performance.